MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 James Joyce's Ulysses,  the whole novel is set on one single day, 16th June 1904, 16th of june is usualy "blooms day" in dublin

-national celebrations
+Thick book, about 1000 pages
+dilated time, eveything takes place in the mind of the characte

+national celebrations, they celebrate James Joyce

 they remember the events of

-boom: protagonist of ulysses
+Mr Bloom: protagonist of ulysses
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1NTAxODM4MF19
+eyJoaXN0b3J5IjpbOTcxNDcwMzg1XX0=
 -->